In This Article

 When in Doubt, Add These 3 Things

-If you haven't noticed already, we're big fans of French design, and while we're definitely going to try to apply all of Lavoine's tips to our own homes, not everyone has the time or space to.
-So we asked Lavoine to share her top three things every French room should have (that we can do too).
+If you haven't noticed already, we're big fans of French design, and while we're definitely going to try to apply all of Lavoine's tips to our own homes, not everyone has the time or space to do so.
+So we asked Lavoine to share her top three things every French room should have (that we can do, too).
 "A nice scented candle for the light and the fragrance, a mirror on a wall to bring light and perspective to the room, and a comfortable place to sit with your family," she said.
 Parfait.

 Discover more of Lavoine's tips and how to perfect that cool French-girl style at home with her book below: